America 250! Annual Family Concert

 Get ready for a musical adventure through America’s early days, featuring amazing musicians performing powerful songs, beautiful classical music, and even some Broadway hits!
 You’ll hear the story of our country’s beginning, the incredible people who shaped it, and the ongoing journey for freedom—all told through music that will inspire and amaze you.
 Plus, don’t miss a super cool surprise: the magical, one-of-a-kind sound of Ben Franklin’s own musical invention, the glass armonica!
 It’s a fun event packed with history, music, and tons of energy—you won’t want to miss it!

-The Allentown Symphony Orchestra will be joined by Freddy Award-nominated guest vocalists from regional high schools for this performance.
-These talented students have the opportunity to audition up until August 1, 2025.
+The Allentown Symphony Orchestra will be joined by guest vocalists from regional high schools for this performance.

 Click here for the music for the audition.